 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents who were prescribed antianxiety medications.
-These medications are generally prescribed to patients experiencing anxiety and depression.
+This is the percentage of residents given antianxiety drugs.
+These drugs are prescribed to patients experiencing depression and anxiety.

 Managing Depression Among Residents